On the $p$-adic pro-\'etale cohomology of Drinfeld symmetric spaces: toc Non-archimedean condensed functional analysis (after Clausen--Scholze) toc Non-archimedean condensed functional analysis (after Clausen--Scholze)

-\begin{example} Let $\{V_n\}$ be a countable direct system of Hausdorff topological $K$-vector spaces, whose transitions maps are closed immersions.
-Let us define the $K$-vector space $V:=\varinjlim_n V_n$, and suppose that, endowing it with the direct limit topology, $V$ is a topological $K$-vector space.
-Then, by \cite[Lemma 4.3.7]{BS} we have that $\underline{V}=\varinjlim_n \underline{V_n}$ as condensed $K$-vector spaces. \end{example}
+\begin{example} Let $\{V_n\}$ be a countable direct system of Hausdorff topological $F$-vector spaces, whose transitions maps are closed immersions.
+Let us define the $F$-vector space $V:=\varinjlim_n V_n$, and suppose that, endowing it with the direct limit topology, $V$ is a topological $F$-vector space (see \cite{Hirai} for a discussion on this condition).
+Then, by Lemma \ref{bspro} we have that $\underline{V}=\varinjlim_n \underline{V_n}$ as condensed $F$-vector spaces. \end{example}

-Let us also record the following condensed version of the classical topological Mittag-Leffler lemma for $K$-Banach spaces.
+Let us also record the following condensed version of the classical topological Mittag-Leffler lemma for $F$-Banach spaces.

-\begin{lemma}[{\cite{CS}}] Let $\{V_n, f_{nm}\}$ be an inverse system of $K$-Banach spaces indexed by $\Nn$.
+\begin{lemma}[{\cite{CS}}] Let $\{V_n, f_{nm}\}$ be an inverse system of $F$-Banach spaces indexed by $\Nn$.
 Suppose that for each $n\in \Nn$, there exists $k\ge n$ such that, for every $m\ge k$, $f_{nm}(V_m)$ is dense in $f_{nk}(V_k)$.
-Then, for all $j>0$, we have \end{lemma} \begin{proof} By \cite[Lemma 3.18]{Scholze}, it suffices to show that, for any $S$ extremally disconnected set, the inverse system of $K$-Banach spaces $\{\mathscr C^0(S, V_n)\}$ (endowed with the sup-norm), satisfies Let $S$ be an extremally disconnected set, and let us denote by $\psi_{nm}: \mathscr C^0(S, V_m)\to \mathscr C^0(S, V_n)$ the transition map given by the composition with $f_{nm}$.
+Then, for all $j>0$, we have \end{lemma} \begin{proof} By \cite[Lemma 3.18]{Scholze}, it suffices to show that, for any $S$ extremally disconnected set, the inverse system of $F$-Banach spaces $\{\mathscr C^0(S, V_n)\}$ (endowed with the sup-norm), satisfies Let $S$ be an extremally disconnected set, and let us denote by $\psi_{nm}: \mathscr C^0(S, V_m)\to \mathscr C^0(S, V_n)$ the transition map given by the composition with $f_{nm}$.
 Recall that, for any $n\in \Nn$, the locally constant functions $\LC(S, V_n)$ are dense in the continuous functions $\mathscr C^0(S, V_n)$, and observe that, for any $m\ge n$, we have $\psi_{nm}(\LC(S, V_m))=\LC(S, f_{nm}(V_m))$.
 We deduce that, for each $n\in \Nn$, there exists $k\ge n$ such that, for every $m\ge k$, $\psi_{nm}(\mathscr C^0(S, V_m))$ is dense in $\psi_{nk}(\mathscr C^0(S, V_k))$.
 Then, the statement follows from the topological Mittag-Leffler lemma \cite[Remarques 13.2.4]{Groth}. \end{proof}